 Developing links with Scotland’s academia can help your business to be at the leading edge of research and development and new technologies, whether you are already operating in the sector or working in another sector and looking to enter the supply chain.
-There are many programmes, projects and initiatives being undertaken to progress a wide range of engineering research in Scotland’s universities.
 Some examples of where Scotland’s academic expertise in engineering and technology research and development can be applied to collaborative projects with the private sector include:

 - Centralised and decentralised power generation